breandan/breandan.github.io/public/docker_intro.md

 -rw-r--r-- 1 root root 0 May 21 20:52 new_file
 ```

-However if we exit the container and rerun `docker run -it daphne/duck bash`, we may notice an alarming result:
+However if we exit the container and rerun, we may notice an alarming result:

 ```
+root@295fd7879184:/# exit
+exit
+$ docker run -it daphne/duck bash
 root@18f13bb4571a:/# ls
 root@18f13bb4571a:/# touch new_file1 && ls
 total 0